HL7/phd/src/pagecontent/NumericObservationProfile.md

+The Numeric Observation Profile is used when the PHD metric measurement is a scalar that may be dimensionless.
+Examples would be weight, body temperature, glucose concentration, pulse rate, oxygen saturation, steps take, calories burned, etc. Scalar measurements are the most common type of PHD measurement.

-The Numeric Observation Profile is used when the PHD metric measurement contains one of the following attributes:
+The measurement is a scalar when the PHD metric contains one of the following attributes:

 <style>table, th, td {
 border: 1px solid black;